 They recruited 12 additional professional homebuilders to build one house each in a five-day period, donating as much of the materials as possible.

 The results were astounding: Twelve homes were completed in five days at a total cost to Habitat (not including land) of $84,000.

 In addition to the donated labor and materials the builders raised $100,000 in cash donations.

 More than 1,000 professional homebuilders teamed with 130 Habitat affiliates across the United States, working on 459 homes, to provide housing for nearly 2,000 people.

 This was the largest single U.S. home-building effort in Habitat for Humanity’s history.

-During the 2008 Home Builders Blitz, in spite of a downturn in the building industry, 110 affiliates partnered with builders to complete 263 homes in 34 states.
+During this event, in spite of a downturn in the building industry, 110 affiliates partnered with builders to complete 263 homes in 34 states.

 2014’s goal: 300 new houses

 To date, 1,067 homes have been constructed, including the two Home Builders Blitz projects, 2007 off-year local builds, and the pilot projects that preceded the first national build.

 The 2014 goal is to construct 300 new homes while continuing to include rehabs and substantial repairs.